On the decidability of semigroup freeness: Subsemigroups of groups

 For every automaton $A = (Q, E, I, T)$ over $M$ such that $I \cap T \ne \emptyset$, it follows from Definition~\ref{def:accept} that $A$ accepts the identity element of $M$.

+Let $\Sigma$ be a finite alphabet.
+Every finite automaton over $\Sigma^\star$ can be transformed in polynomial time into a finite automaton over $\Sigma \cup \{ \mv \}$ with the same behavior: simply split each transition labeled with a word of length greater than $1$.
+Moreover, every finite automaton over $\Sigma \cup \{ \mv \}$ can be transformed in polynomial time into a finite automaton over $\Sigma$ with the same behavior (Section~2.5 in \cite{HopcroftMU01}).

-A subset of $R \subseteq M$ is called \emph{rational} if there exists an automation $A$ over $M$ such that $R = \rec{A}$.
-The operation of $M$ induces a monoid operation on the power set of $M$: for every subsets $U$, $V \subseteq M$, the \emph{product} of $U$ and $V$ is defined as $UV \defeq \{ uv : (u, v) \in U \times V \}$.
-The set of all rational subsets of $M$ is the closure of the set of all finite subsets of $M$ under set union, set product, and star.
+\begin{rmrk}[Kleene's theorem] Let $M$ be a monoid.
+A subset of $M$ is called \emph{rational} if it equals the behavior of some finite automaton over $M$.
+We claim that the set of all rational subsets of $M$ equals the closure of the set of all finite subsets of $M$ under set union, set product, and star.
+If $M = \Sigma^\star$ for some finite alphabet $\Sigma$ then our claim is simply Kleene's theorem (Section 3.2 in~\cite{HopcroftMU01}).
+The generalization to an arbitrary monoid is straightforward \cite{Saka03}. \end{rmrk}